 Capacity Building Grants for Nonprofits: Grant Writing 101

-As a nonprofit leader, you are always looking for ways to improve your organization.
+As a nonprofit leader, you’re always looking for ways to improve your organization.
 Often, fundraising and project expansion is the spotlight of your efforts.
-Looking into capacity building grants for nonprofits is as equally important as a tool to maintain operations and administration of your organization.
-Likely, in your evaluation of operations and administrative tasks, you regularly consider the solvency and sustainability of your nonprofit.
+Looking into capacity building grants for nonprofits is equally important as a tool to maintain operations and administration of your organization.

-In this article, we will share why considering capacity building grants is a critical tool for nonprofit sustainability and growth.
-We will cover what capacity building grants are and how to write them, where to find capacity building grants, and examples of foundations providing capacity building grants.
+In this article, we’ll share why considering capacity building grants is a critical tool for nonprofit sustainability and growth.
+We’ll cover what capacity building grants are and how to write them, where to find capacity building grants, and examples of foundations providing capacity building grants.

 Let’s jump in.

 What are Capacity Building Grants for Nonprofits?